 It’s been a loooong process which has sincerely tested my level of patience and faith.
 Here’s why…

-I have an old British bank account from when we lived over there , which I used to pay for our Air France flights.
+I have an old British bank account from when we lived over there, which although it was dormant had enough in it to pay for our Air France flights.
 I went ahead and made the online payment which turned out far too complicated for the Air France system.
 The fact that I was making the booking from South Africa but paying with a British bank account rendered their system dumbstruck and their customer service agents apologetic but ultimately useless.
 So we’d paid for the flights but didn’t have any confirmed tickets.
 It took a full month for them to finally issue our tickets!

 By the time my brother posted my card, the full deluge of Christmas post had clogged up the postal pipelines and it took more than a month for my card to arrive.
 He was panicked, concerned that it had been stolen, but I knew deep down, there was no need to worry.
 It would get here.